patkarmandar/Hosts/README.md

 **To add local blocklist use `file://` URL**

 - Add hosts sources/links in `source.list` and `source.domain`, remember above noted points.
-- Add one source/link at each line
+- Add one source/link at each line.
-- If list has only one entry then add extra empty line at end *(some issue with curl)*
+- If the list has only one entry, then add an extra empty line at the end. *(some issue with curl)*
-- Run `script.sh`
+- Run `generate.sh`

-*(run script in empty folder to avoid issues)*
+*(run script in an empty folder to avoid issues.)*

 <br>